OctopusDeploy/docs/docs/administration/authentication-providers/okta-authentication.md

 Once you have an account, log in to the Okta admin portal.

 :::hint
 After signing up to Okta you will receive your own url to access the Okta portal.
-For a developer account, it will look something similar to: `https://dev-xxxxxx-admin.oktapreview.com`
+For a developer account, it will look something similar to: `https://dev-xxxxxx-admin.oktapreview.com`.
 :::

-1. Select the Applications tab and click the **Add Application** button
+1. Select the Applications tab and click the **Add Application** button.

    ![](/docs/images/okta-authentication/okta-add-app.png "width=500")

-2. Click the **Create New App** button
+2. Click the **Create New App** button.

    ![](/docs/images/okta-authentication/okta-create-new-app.png "width=500")